-A little more than 100 years ago, the average man didn’t live past his 40s.
+A little more than 100 years ago, the average human didn’t live past their mid-40s.
 These days, being in your 40s means you may not even be halfway done.
-So are you living a life in full?
+So, are you living a life in full?
 Are you prepping for a lifetime of the same?
-We’ve compiled a list of 40 things to do to make the most of your 40s — it’s the new 30s, or whatever, after all — and set the stage for many healthy and successful decades beyond.
-And to be happier by tomorrow, check out these 25 Ways to Be Happier Now!
+We’ve compiled a list of 40 things to do to make the most of your 40s—it’s the new 30s, after all—and set the stage for many healthy and successful decades beyond.
+And to ensure you see most of those decades, don’t miss the 100 Ways to Live to 100.

 Correct your course

 If you haven’t already, take a moment to decide if how you live your life is in a way that complements who you are today.
 It’s easy to get stuck in routines without realizing that they no longer deliver like they used to.
 Are you fulfilled in your job, with your romantic life, your friendships?
 Is it time to re-evaluate?

 Visit your dream destination